 I once wrote that what I liked about Francesco Leanza’s wines was his Rosso and Brunello wines are concentrated and have depth without being extracted.

-AGRITOURISM Two apartments that can accommodate from 4 to 7 persons; plus swimming pool.
+Agritourism: Two apartments that can accommodate 4 to 7 people; plus swimming pool.

 Località Podere Salicutti, 174